Finding Pipis is fun and anyone who knows anything about fishing will tell you that you have got to feed the fish their local cuisine. Pipis.

 What Beach Can You Find a Pipi?

-We have always found the best place to find a pipi is along 75 Mile beach Fraser Island.
+We have always found the best place to find a Pipi is along 75 Mile Beach Fraser Island.

 How to Use Pipis for Bait